-The Group operate a MPF Scheme for all qualifying employees in Hong Kong under the Mandatory Provident Fund Schemes Ordinance.
+The Group participates a MPF Scheme for all qualifying employees in Hong Kong under the Mandatory Provident Fund Schemes Ordinance, a defined contribution scheme managed by an independent trustee.
 The assets of the MPF Scheme are held separately from those of the Group in funds under the control of an independent trustee.
-Under the rule of the MPF Scheme, the employer and its employees are each required to make contributions to the scheme at a rate of 5% specified in the rules, but subject to a cap.
+Under the rule of the MPF Scheme, the employer and its employees are each required to make contributions to the scheme at a rate of 5% specified in the rules, but subject to a cap of HK\$1,500.
 The only obligation of the Group with respect of MPF Scheme is to make the required contributions at rate specified under the scheme.
-No forfeited contribution is available to reduce the contribution payable in the future years.

 The employees employed in the PRC are members of the state-managed retirement benefit schemes operated by the PRC government.
 The PRC subsidiaries are required to contribute a certain percentage of their basic payroll to the retirement benefit schemes to fund the benefits.
 The only obligation of the Group with respect to the retirement benefit schemes is to make the required contributions at rate specified under the schemes.
-No forfeited contribution is available to reduce the contribution payable in future years.